Fred B. Rooney: Early life and education

 Rooney was born in Bethlehem, Pennsylvania to Fred B. (1881–1945) and Veronica K. (McGreevy) Rooney (1887–1969).
 He graduated from Bethlehem High School in 1944 and served in the United States Army from February 1944 to April 1946, with service in Europe as a paratrooper.
-He graduated from the University of Georgia at Athens in 1950 with a Bachelor of Business Administration (BBA) degree.
-He worked in the real estate and insurance business.
+He graduated from the University of Georgia in Athens, Georgia in 1950 with a Bachelor of Business Administration (BBA) degree.
+He worked in the real estate and insurance businesses.

 Career

 Political career

 Rooney served as a member of the Pennsylvania State Senate for the 18th district from November 5, 1958, until his resignation on August 6, 1963.

 He was elected as a Democrat to the 88th Congress, by special election, to fill the vacancy caused by the death of United States Representative Francis E. Walter, and reelected to the seven succeeding Congresses.
 Rooney served on the House Transportation Committee, where his specialties included railroad issues.
 He was one of the architects of the 1976 legislation that established Conrail, which took over the operation of potentially profitable railroad companies that had fallen into bankruptcy, including the Penn Central.

-He was an defeated in his bid for reelection by Donald L. Ritter in 1979.
+He was defeated in his bid for reelection by Donald L. Ritter in 1978.